HerbertHu/SemSIn-ECI/README.md

-# SemSin-ECI
+# SemSIn-ECI

 Source code for ACL 2023 paper "**Semantic Structure Enhanced Event Causality Identification**"

 ## Requirements

-It is recommended to use a virtual environment to run SemSin-ECI.
+It is recommended to use a virtual environment to run SemSIn-ECI.

 ```shell
 conda create -n semsin-eci python=3.8.12